 Celebrate Your Self Care

 This is an intensive process.
-It's not easy - certainly taking a pill is easier, but is it really fixing the problem?
+It's not easy - certainly taking a pill is quicker, easier, and less emotionally intensive, but is it really fixing the problem?
 This process arises from self love and can be the impetus for tremendous spiritual and personal growth.
 It can remove blockages in your life and allow you to live more fully and vibrantly.
 It's important to approach it with an attitude of openness and non-judgment, without expectations of results other than those that are in your greatest and highest good.

 This deep level of self-care is a beautiful thing, and you deserve to love and care for yourself in such a way.
 Celebrate the self-love this takes, and offer gratitude to every aspect of yourself - body, mind, and spirit - that you are embarking on the process of deep self-healing.

 photo credit: Hadock Quiet the mind and the Soul will speak photopin (license)